pacificclimate/chickadee/docs/installation.md

 ```
 ... or do it the lazy way

-You can also use the `Makefile` to start and stop the service:
+You can also use the `Poe` to check the status and stop the service:
 ```
-$ make start
-$ make status
+$ poe status
 $ tail -f pywps.log
-$ make stop
+$ poe stop
 ```

 ## Run `chickadee` as Docker container